 We suggest going to the plains for at least one sunrise during your stay in Bagan, since you’ll be able to watch the hot air balloons rise at the same time.
 If it’s in your budget you can even hop aboard one of the Balloons over Bagan, but it will cost you about $300 per person.

 Another ruin we spent most of our time at in the area was the Shwesandaw Pagoda, which is huge and provides a great view of the skyline.

 If any photographers out there plan on visiting the area, Fabian recommends bringing a long telephoto lens because the temples are actually a lot more spread out than you can tell from other people’s pictures.

-We also saw many tourists getting around by renting motorbikes, but it did look like they were having a hard time getting through the very sandy earth.
+We also saw many tourists getting around by renting motorbikes, but it did look like they were having a hard time getting through the very sandy terrain.

 Luckily, we had our driver, who I’d like to dedicate this article to.
 Thanks for keeping us safe during our trip as well as adding many laughs and smiles throughout our time in your country!

 On our way back to the Yangon Airport he even took us to Mount Popa, which is completely surreal looking and surrounded by adorable, little monkeys.